Contents

 But should facilitation and curation of harmful content be punishable?
 As we discussed in our recent video interview with Eric Goldman, law professor at Santa Clara University School of Law and co-founder of four ‘Content Moderation at Scale’ conferences, there’s a marked difference between how moderation, liability, and activity are treated, which has a number of bearings on how companies operating online should behave.

-In other countries, as in the UK and EU, where governments are setting their own frameworks, online marketplaces face prosecution in the event of a breach.
-The danger here is that companies instead focus on compliance rather than the needs of their customers and communities.
+In other countries, such as the UK and EU, where governments are setting their own frameworks, online marketplaces face prosecution in the event of a breach.
+The danger here is that companies focus on compliance rather than the needs of their customers and communities.

 Limits on personal freedoms drive dangerous workarounds